QRAAT/QRAAT/normalization/README.md

 **Scripts:**

 - *bearingCalculation.py* - Calculate bearing used for each sites and stores them into a txt file. normalized variable on line 44 determines if we want to normalize each inidviual bearing to have a sum of 1.
 - *positionCalculation.py* - Load bearing txt files into memory and calculate and sotre positions into *position_non_normalized* table.
-The likelihood of the position and the number of sites used in the calculation is also being recorded.
+The likelihood of the position and the number of sites used in the calculation are also being recorded.
 - *numberOfPositionVsThreshold.py* - Plot the likelihood threshold vs number of positons.
 - *positionPlots.py* -  Plot easting and northing according to the settings.
 Change DeploymentID, normalized, and likelihood variables on line 108, 110, and 111 to plot with differnet settings.
 - *qraatSignal* - My modification of the Singal module from QRAAT system to run on my own environment.